inespart/digital-garden/README.md

 ## Vision

-The Digital Garden is a pinboard where users can capture all the resources that are meaningful to them.
+The Digital Garden is a resource pinboard where users can capture all the resources that are meaningful to them.
 It also makes it easier for them to retain their key take-aways by creating meaningful connections with their personal experiences.
 Users can decide, which part of their notes is public and which one is only visible to them.

 ![Landing Page](./public/screenshot_landing-page.png)
 ![Login](./public/screenshot_login.png)